Modeling Student Learning with 3.8 Million Program Traces: Experimental Set-Up

-We train 5 models on \pc data by continued pretraining of LMs.
-Experiments reported in the main paper are conducted with a base 124M parameter \gpt model \citep{gpt2}.
-However, we also run experiments with a 1B parameter \olmo model \citep{olmo20242olmo2furious}, for which we observe similar results, reported in Table~\ref{tab:olmo_results}.
+\paragraph{Models} We train 5 LMs on \pc data with continued pretraining.
+Our main experiments are conducted with a base 124M parameter \gpt model \cite{gpt2}.
+However, we also run experiments with a 1B parameter \olmo model \cite{olmo20242olmo2furious}, for which we observe similar results, reported in Table~\ref{tab:olmo_results}.
 The \textbf{\all} model is trained on full traces, while the \textbf{\last} model is trained on only the last program in each trace.
-Building on prior work \citep{piterbarg2025synthetic}, we also train a \textbf{\synthetic} model that is trained on traces that are synthetically generated based on the last program in each trace.\footnote{\cite{piterbarg2025synthetic} construct synthetic traces by assuming each edit adds a set of sequentially dependent lines, which may not actually reflect the types of edits students make while learning how to program.
-We similarly construct synthetic traces by assuming each edit adds a new \pc instruction (e.g., \texttt{fd 20}), while ensuring that no synthetic trace is longer than the original program trace.} In addition, we train \textbf{\alldownsampled} and \textbf{\syntheticdownsampled} models on versions of the \all and \synthetic datasets that are downsampled to match the same number of unique tokens as in the \last dataset (details in \sect{s:downsampling_details}).

-Building on prior work steering language models with personalized embeddings \citep{zhong-etal-2021-useradapter,doddapaneni-etal-2024-user}, we train models with a \textbf{student embedding} layer that maps a student ID to a 768-dimension embedding, which is introduced as a ``soft token'' at the start of all program sequences (Figure \ref{fig:overview}).
+Similar to \cite{piterbarg2025synthetic}, we also train a \textbf{\synthetic} model that is trained on traces that are synthetically generated based on the last program in each trace.
+In addition, we train \textbf{\alldownsampled} and \textbf{\syntheticdownsampled} models on versions of the \all and \synthetic datasets that are downsampled to match the same number of unique tokens as in the \last dataset.
+We train models with a \textbf{student embedding} layer that maps a student ID to a 768-dimension embedding, which is introduced as a ``soft token'' at the start of all program sequences (Figure \ref{fig:overview}).
 Introducing an explicit student token enables analysis of behavior at the student level \sectpar{s:student_embeddings}, as well as light-weight adaptation to new students \sectpar{s:finetuning}.